awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 Zhang completes the following tasks:

 1. Zhang [creates a user](id_users_create.md#id_users_create_console) with the AWS Management Console\.
 He types the user name `Nikhil` and enables console access for the user\.
-He clears the checkbox next to **Requires password reset**, because the policies above allow Zhang to change his password only after he is signed in to the IAM console\.
+He clears the checkbox next to **Requires password reset**, because the policies above allow users to change their passwords only after they are signed in to the IAM console\.

 1. On the **Set permissions** page, Zhang chooses the **IAMFullAccess** and ** AmazonS3ReadOnlyAccess** permissions policies that allow Nikhil to do his work\.